StudyJudy/UG_Courses_Year2-2/README.md

 # Courses_year2-2

-Courses for the Second Semester of the Second Year in the Information Security Undergraduate Program at Nankai University, Grade 2021
+Study Materials for the Second Semester of the Second Year in the Information Security Major, Grade 2021, College of Cryptography and Cyber Science, Nankai University.